Advice > Consulting

 If you would like to submit an application to one of the Big 3 consulting firms, you can find direct links to their job boards below:

-Once you have your foot in the door, several major consultancies will require you to take a quantitative test to evaluate your maths and problem-solving skills.
+Once you have your foot in the door, several major consultancies will require you to take a quantitative test or online assessment to evaluate your maths and problem-solving skills.
 This is an important step, and it's a great opportunity to set yourself apart from other candidates because some firms use your score as a hiring factor (not just a pass/fail test).

 You can begin your preparation with free resources like the one below: